byandell-envsys/landmapy/strategy.md

 ## Add Documentation

-To remind me of the purpose of the function, I added a documentation using [docstring](https://peps.python.org/pep-0257/).
+To remind me of the purpose of the function, I added documentation using [docstring](https://peps.python.org/pep-0257/).

 ```python